0dpe/Linux-Journey/README.md

    Connect to internet.
 Use `# nixos-rebuild switch`.

 ### Using Python Environment
-Python and Python packages can be installed system wide, but using *nix shells* is recommended.
-Nix shells are different from command shells like zsh and bash; they are both called shells because they wrap around things.
+Python and Python packages can be installed system wide, but using [nix shells](https://youtu.be/0YBWhSNTgV8 "YouTube") is recommended.
+Nix shells can:
+* Create isolated environments.
+Packages installed through the shell cannot be accessed outside the shell and are deleted when `# nix-collect-garbage -d` is used.
+Nix shells only effect packages and environment variables.
+* Create reproducible environments.
+Shells can be shared to create identical environments on different NixOS machines.

+Nix shells can be started with commands (`$ nix shell` in flake systems) or more declaratively with `shell.nix` files for more configuration options.\
+Note: Nix shells are different from command shells (zsh, bash, etc...); they are all called shells because they function as wrappers.

 ### WIP
 `# nix-collect-garbage -d` deletes generations and store objects.\